sbtqa/Jedi/README.md

 <p align="center"><img src ="https://github.com/cyberspaceru/Jedi/blob/master/imgs/root-readme-02.png"/></p>

-After this action, the extention will suggest some queries (or 1) in the 'Variable' side bar.
+After this action, the extension will suggest some queries (or 1) in the 'Variable' side bar.
 Select one of them and click on the next-arrow.

 <p align="center"><img src ="https://github.com/cyberspaceru/Jedi/blob/master/imgs/root-readme-03.png"/></p>